esthercordova/game-project-client/README.md

 - I as a user want to be able to sign up and start a game.
 - As a player I want that my scores are saved when I continue my games on a different day.
-- I as a user want to have a nice design of the game so that I can enjoy using the game more
+- I as a user want to have a nice design of the game so that I can enjoy using the game more.
 - As a consumer of a tictactoe game I want the game to respect all common rules.

 ## Link To Game